philrz/super/docs/formats/zng.md

 of the length of the string followed by that many bytes of UTF-8 encoded string data.

-N.B.: As defined by [ZSON](zson.md), a field name can be any valid UTF-8 string much like JSON objects can be indexed with arbitrary string keys (via index operator) even if the field names available to the dot operator are restricted by language syntax for identifiers.
+N.B.: As defined by [Super JSON](jsup.md), a field name can be any valid UTF-8 string much like JSON objects can be indexed with arbitrary string keys (via index operator) even if the field names available to the dot operator are restricted by language syntax for identifiers.